All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 For athletes or active individuals seeking performance enhancement alongside longevity benefits, MOTS-c offers rapid improvements in exercise capacity and recovery, often noticeable within the first week of treatment.

-Best for Long-term Comprehensive Support
+Best for Long-term thorough Support

 Recommendation: Combination approach using NAD+ as foundation with periodic Epithalon cycles.

-Patients with comprehensive longevity goals may benefit from combining approaches.
+Patients with thorough longevity goals may benefit from combining approaches.
 A foundation of NAD+ therapy provides ongoing cellular energy support and immediate benefits, while periodic Epithalon cycles address telomere maintenance and cellular repair mechanisms.
 This combination approach targets multiple aging pathways simultaneously.

 What Each Provider Could Improve